 The remainder of the section is organized as follows.
-Section 3.5.1 reports experiments with simulated data, with Subsection 3.5.1.I conducting an evaluation of the LORSAL algorithm, Subsection 3.5.1.II evaluating the impact of the spatial prior, and Subsection 3.5.1.III evaluating the impact of the spatial prior, and Subsection 3.5.1.III evaluating the impact of the active learning approaches.
+Section 3.5.1 reports experiments with simulated data, with Subsection 3.5.1.II conducting an evaluation of the LORSAL algorithm, Subsection 3.5.1.III evaluating the impact of the spatial prior, and Subsection 3.5.1.III evaluating the impact of the active learning approaches.
 Section 3.5.2 evaluates the performance of the proposed algorithm using four real hyperspectral scenes collected by the Airborne Visible Infra-Red Imaging Spectrometer (AVIRIS), operated by NASA Jet Propulsion Laboratory, and by the Reflective Optics Imaging Spectrometer System (ROSIS), operated by the German Aerospace Agency (DLR).